omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Mathematical models that produce predictions for the state of the Solar System.

-Then there is the simplicity of the Universal Gravigation theory.
+Then there is the simplicity of the Universal Gravitation theory.
 A simple formula that shows how the Sun and planets attract each other.

     F = G * M1 * M2 / D^2